SAP-archive/teched2020-DEV164/exercises/ex7/README.md

     liveChange=".onCustomerSelectChange">
 ````

-3. Its demo time!
-Switch the browser tab to the application preview and perform a refresh to see how the UI5 application changed its user interface.
-Click on the *menu* button in upper right corner.
-Enter some parts of customers and see if the customer list is filtered.
+3. It's demo time!
+Switch the browser tab to the application preview and refresh the page to see how the user interface of your UI5 application changes.
+Select the *menu* button in upper right corner.
+Enter some parts of customer names and check if the customer list is filtered.
 <br>![](images/07_06_0010.png)

-4. Select your prefered customers and click on the *Select* button
+4. Select some preferred customers and click the *Select* button
 <br>![](images/07_06_0020.png)

-5. The list of sensors is filtered by the temperature state and the prefered customers.
+5. The list of sensors is filtered by both temperature status and preferred customers.
 <br>![](images/07_06_0030.png)

 ## Summary

 Yay!
-You've accomplished successfully [Exercise 7 - Fragment containing a SelectDialog](#exercise-7---fragment-containing-a-selectdialog).
+You've successfully completed [Exercise 7 - Fragment containing a SelectDialog](#exercise-7---fragment-containing-a-selectdialog).

 Continue to [Exercise 8 - Second View with Navigation](../ex8/README.md).